the-praxis-initiative/the-praxis-initiative.github.io/index.md

 # The Semantic Web in Practice: Tools and Pedagogy
-We invite submissions to the 1st Workshop on The Semantic Web in Practice: Tools and Pedagogy (PRAXIS), co-located with the 19th International Semantic Web Conference (ISWC) that will take place in Athens, Greece, November 2-6, 2020.
+We invite submissions to the 1st Workshop on The Semantic Web in Practice: Tools and Pedagogy (PRAXIS), co-located with the 19th International Semantic Web Conference (ISWC) that will take place vritually November 2-6, 2020.
 PRAXIS is a full-day workshop consisting of short presentations or reports on experiential teaching results, tool demonstrations and positioning, followed by break-out sessions.
+Due to the circumstances of these unprecedented times, we are particularly interested in identifying strategies and practices for both teaching and tools where virtual and online components have taken the forefront.
+All day Zoom calls have shown to be exhausting- what are work arounds that have been identified, especially with respect to our below topiscs?

 The overarching purpose of this workshop is to start a community that is focused on the collection, development, and curation of pedagogical best practices, and the tools that support them, for the Semantic Web and Knowledge Graph communities.
 More concretely, we wish to: